UBCM is currently engaged on a variety of issues that impact RCMP policing and municipal police agencies in B.C.

 View recent articles published in The Compass about policing.

 The Police Act provides the framework for the delivery of police services in B.C., including responsibilities assigned to the Province and local governments.
 In 2020, the Province announced its intention to review this legislation, subsequently creating the all-party Special Committee on Reforming the Police Act (SCRPA).
-The SCRPA was mandated to research and make recommendations regarding the modernization and sustainability of policing; the role of the police with respect to complex social issues; the scope of racism within BC’s police agencies; and any measures necessary to ensure legislation is consistent with UNDRIP.
-The SCRPA final report was released in April 2022, and includes 11 recommendations to modernize policing and public safety in B.C.
+The SCRPA's final report was released in April 2022, and included 11 recommendations to modernize policing and public safety in B.C.
 UBCM provided input through a 2021 submission that included 17 recommendations addressing support for support for law enforcement; public trust and accountability; responsibility and resourcing for services; efficiency and effectiveness; coordination and communication; and, ongoing engagement.

 Following the release of the SCRPA final report, the Province developed a three phase review process.
 The Ministry of Public Safety and Solicitor General also established the Local Government Policing Modernization Roundtable (LGPMR), which is a mechanism for local governments to provide input throughout the Police Act and public safety review.
 It is also a forum for local government priorities and concerns to be raised as part of broader work to research policing issues, explore options and advise on courses of action.
 The LGPMR is co-chaired by the Ministry of Public Safety and Solicitor General (PSSG) and UBCM, and includes 15 local government members.